Quick Winners by Use Case

 - 20% copayment added for pets over 9 years old

-- Pre-existing conditions not covered on standard plans
+- Pre-existing conditions excluded on standard plans

-- Premiums rise with age at renewal
+- Premiums rise at every annual renewal with age

-2. Petplan — Most Trusted by Vets
+2. Petplan — Most Trusted by UK Vets

-Petplan has been the UK's most widely trusted pet insurer for over 45 years — and more importantly, it is the insurer most recommended by UK vets.
-Their policies cover hereditary and chronic conditions, they do not penalise you for making a claim (your premium will not increase purely because you claimed), and they offer direct payment to vets which avoids you having to pay large bills upfront and wait for reimbursement.
+Petplan has been the most widely recommended pet insurer by UK vets for over 45 years.
+They cover hereditary and chronic conditions, will not increase your premium solely because you made a claim, and offer direct payment to vets — meaning you avoid paying large bills upfront and waiting for reimbursement.
+They cover more than 1.3 million UK pets.

-Petplan covers over 1.3 million UK pets.
-Their Cover For Life policy is particularly strong for pets likely to develop multiple simultaneous conditions — unlike some providers who limit claims per condition, Petplan's ongoing cover handles complexity well.
-They also offer a 97% claims payout rate and their online portal My Petplan simplifies policy management.
+Their Cover For Life policy is particularly strong when a pet is likely to develop multiple simultaneous conditions — Petplan's ongoing cover handles complexity well compared to providers who limit claims per condition.
+Their claims payout rate matches ManyPets at 97%, and their online portal My Petplan simplifies ongoing policy management.

 - Most widely recommended by UK vets